Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - \[PRP\] 20, 17 CW: 1C9CD6 has a floating rear piece. ~~Since it's a SCOL, just nudge the placement.~~ Broke the SCOL at least for now.
 Not seeing a good way to fix this one.
 - \[PRP\] 16, 12 CW: 1B5509 grounded to fix bad placement that revealed a hole to the water nearby.
 Shoddy construction.
-- \[U31795, PRP\] 12, 20 CW: 91591 ~~needed raised above the sidewalk, shifted to work around navmesh in the area, positioning might need tuning.~~ Marked UDR for now, pending better positioning work else occlusion issues with nearby bush.
+- ~~\[U31795, PRP\] 12, 20 CW: 91591 needed raised above the sidewalk, shifted to work around navmesh in the area, positioning might need tuning.~~ Fixed in UF4OP 2.1.4 proper.
 - \[PRP\] -5, -5 CW: 1914F and 11308B were lowered to cover up a hole in the foundation from bad building placement.
 - \[PRP\] -1, -7 CW: 1463AE, 1906DB, 190777, 2479FD, 2479FE dedup.
 - \[PRP\] -5, -7 CW: 115653, 1ACA05 dedup.